ppy/email-templates/README.md

 ## Licence

-The contents of this repository is released under the [MIT licence](https://opensource.org/licenses/MIT).
-Please see [the licence file](LICENCE) for more information. [tl;dr](https://tldrlegal.com/license/mit-license) you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.
+The contents of this repository is released under the [MIT license](https://opensource.org/licenses/MIT).
+Please see [the license file](LICENCE) for more information. [tl;dr](https://tldrlegal.com/license/mit-license) you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.

 Please note that this *does not cover* the usage of the "osu!" or "ppy" branding in any software, resources, advertising or promotion, as this is protected by trademark law.